bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ---
 # Event-Driven Architecture (EDA)

-**Event-Driven Architecture** (EDA) is a software design pattern where the production, detection, consumption, and reaction to events govern system behavior.
+**Event-Driven Architecture** (EDA) is an [[software-architecture/architectural-styles/|architectural style]] where the production, detection, consumption, and reaction to events govern system behavior.
 Instead of a synchronous, request-response communication between services, the system operates on an asynchronous flow of events.
 An **event** represents a significant state change, such as a payment being processed or a file being uploaded.

 ### **Core Principles**